travelmarx/scrapbook101core/docbuild/articles/item-document.md

     </p>
     </dd>
     <dt>type</dt>
     <dd>Describes the type of record.
-If your documents are stored in a data store with other documents from other applications using an <strong>id</strong> field, then <strong>type</strong> helps distinguish {{site.sn}} records uniquely.
+If your documents are stored in a data store with other documents from other applications using an <strong>id</strong> field, then <strong>type</strong> helps distinguish Scrapbook101core records uniquely.
 There are two types of documents, item documents and <a href="/category-document">category documents</a>.
     <p class="inset">
         <u>Required</u>
         <br/>